Happy Weird and Wonderful Wednesday!!

 Have you ever heard of the Rainbow Eucalyptus Trees?
 I did not know they existed until last night.
 They are very beautiful.
-Jinger loves the trees and wants to tell you a little about them.

-East Asian islands, the Philippines, and Indonesia.
+Rainbow Eucalyptus trees grow mainly in New Guinea, the Southeast Asian islands, the Philippines, and Indonesia.
 The Rainbow Eucalyptus tree

 thrives best in tropical forests that get a lot of rain.
 You can also find